 Dynamics of Human-Voice-AI Interaction

-I am currently working on projects related to how individuals engage with voice-activated artificially intelligent (voice-AI) devices, such as Amazon’s Alexa or Apple’s Siri.
+For my postdoc, am currently working on projects related to how individuals engage with voice-activated artificially intelligent (voice-AI) devices, such as Amazon’s Alexa or Apple’s Siri.

 NSF Postdoc Fellowship